pleroma-social/pleroma/docs/administration/CLI_tasks/frontend.md

 - [mastodon](http://git.pleroma.social/pleroma/mastofe)
 - [pleroma](http://git.pleroma.social/pleroma/pleroma-fe)

-The complete process of installing frontend would be following:
+The complete process of installing frontend from local path would be following:
 - download a frontend:

 ```bash